Cleaning Hacks for National Puppy Day

 - Are household members old enough to know how to treat a puppy?

 - Is your home prepared for a dog?
-Your upholstery and Carpets will almost certainly bear the burden.
+Your Furniture and Carpets will almost certainly bear the burden.

 - Can you afford it?
 Food and Vet Bills can get expensive.

 - Have you given thought to how you are going to train your puppy?

 Colleen Paige is the founder of several pet days, which include:

 - National Cat Day – August 8 in Canada and October 29 in the US.